maxpou/maxpou.fr/_posts/2016-08-19-else-unnecessary-expression.md

 ---
 layout: post
-title: Else, the unnecessary expression
+title: "\"Else\": the unnecessary expression"
 lang: en
 image:
 image:
     feature: articles/else-unnecessary/header.jpg
 ---

-# Else, the unnecessary expression

 First time I was using PHP Mess Detector (a PHP Quality Tool), I was very surprise.
 Because, when I type an **Else expression, it raises an error** which it said: *"An if expression with an else branch is never necessary"*.
 What the f***, I have never seen something like this before.